-Nicole A. Martinell is a choreographer, teacher, entrepreneur, and Certified Movement Analyst.
+Nicole A. Martinell is a choreographer, teacher, dancer, entrepreneur, and Certified Movement Analyst.
 In 2011, Martinell founded Deep Vision Dance Company (DVDC) – a vehicle for her choreographic and entrepreneurial endeavors.
-Described as "absolutely breathtaking to behold" by DCMetroTheatreArts, Martinell’s choreography has been featured at venues, festivals, and universities throughout the Baltimore/DC area as well as up the east coast.
-Ranging from proscenium to site-specific work, her choreography questions the complexity of humankind and explores the strange beauty and mystery of the world around us.
+Described as “absolutely breathtaking to behold” by DCMetroTheatreArts, Martinell’s choreography has been featured at venues, festivals, and universities throughout the Baltimore/DC area as well as up the east coast.
+Ranging from grand site-works to intimate performance spaces, her choreography questions the complexity of humankind and explores the strange beauty, mystery of the world around us.
 Collaboration with various artists, such as musicians, visual artists, scientists, and historical buildings, is at the forefront of every multilayered process.
-Choreographic accolades include a 2013 b-grant recipient of Maryland’s prestigious Baker Artist Awards and selection for the Annual Choreographers’ Showcase (MD), DC Capital Fringe Festival (DC), Intersections Festival (DC),, Artscape (MD), New Release Choreographers Showcase at Dance Place (DC), and the Exchange Choreography Festival (OK).
-Throughout 2017, Martinell’s work, Matter, Energy, Human, was nominated for Baltimore’s Best Performance 2017.
+Choreographic accolades include a recipient of Maryland’s Baker Artist Awards and selection for the 31st Annual Choreographers’ Showcase (MD), DC Capital Fringe Festival (DC) Exchange Choreography Festival (OK), Intersections Festival (DC), New Release Choreographers Showcase (DC), ACDA Galas (VA, MD), and ECOPOETIC (NY).
+On tour throughout 2017, Martinell’s work, Matter, Energy, Human, was nominated for Baltimore’s Best Performance 2017.

-Highly active in the community, Martinell/DVDC projects include Go Deep! residency programs, such as Learning Physics through Movement and The Traveling Feet: Women of the Ragtime Era, By/4 Artist professional development series, and choreographic mentorship workshops.
+Highly active in the community, Martinell/DVDC projects include Go Deep! residency programs, such as Learning Physics through Movementand Traveling Feet: Women of the Ragtime Era, By/4 Artist professional development series, community improvisation jams, and youth choreographic mentorship workshops.
 In 2012, Martinell and Sidney Pink co-founded the AKIMBO Dance & Movement Art Festival in Baltimore’s Station North Arts & Entertainment District.
-Running for 5 consecutive years, this site-specific festival features over 100 artists performing original, site-based works for 800+ audience members.
+Running for 5 consecutive years (2012-2016), this site-specific festival features over 100 artists performing original, site-based works at galleries, restaurants, grassy knolls, and historic buildings.

 Pursuing her passion for dance and injury prevention, Martinell received a BS in Kinesiology from Penn State University and a MFA in Dance from Texas Woman’s University.
-Her research on biomechanics and ballet pedagogy was published in the Journal of Dance Educationand her dance science and choreographic research has been presented at the International Association of Dance Medicine and Science, the National Dance Education Organization, and the Maryland Dance Education Association'’s conferences.
-She looks forward to becoming certified teacher of the Alexander Technique (2020).
+Her research on biomechanics and ballet pedagogy was published in the Journal of Dance Educationand her dance science and choreographic research has been presented at the International Association of Dance Medicine and Science, the National Dance Education Organization, Somatic Dance, and Maryland Dance Education Association’s conferences.
+She looks forward to becoming a certified teacher of the Alexander Technique in 2020.